Pfuster12/LiveChart/README.md

     baselineStrokeWidth = 4f
 }

-livechart.setDataset(dataset)
+// Pass the styling object to the view through the method setLiveChartStyle(style: LiveChartStyle) livechart.setDataset(dataset)
     .setLiveChartStyle(style)
-    .drawYBounds()
     .drawBaseline()
     .drawFill()
     .drawDataset()
 ```

 For the full set of attributes available to customise refer to the LiveChartStyle reference.
-Any attribute not explicitly set fallback to the LiveChartAttributes object defaults you can view in the
+Any attributes not explicitly set fallback to the LiveChartAttributes object defaults you can view in the
 reference too.

 ## Second Dataset